vikasverma101/Authentication/README.md

 ### Frontend

-Deploy the React app to Vercel and configure the environment variables for the production API URL.
+Deploy the React app to Render and configure the environment variables for the production API URL.

 ### Backend